Last Updated on January 18, 2024 by Maryam Siddiqui

 It is important to emphasize that this is an exceptional procedure.
 So it is always recommended to undergo the standard procedure to obtain a Study Visa in the residence country.

-However, if SEF understands that you do not meet the requirements to obtain the Residence Permit in Portugal, your Residence Permit can be denied.
+However, if AIMA understands that you do not meet the requirements to obtain the Residence Permit in Portugal, your Residence Permit can be denied.

 D7 Visa – Passive Income